lachie/menki/README.markdown

 * ATOM
 * /posts/post-title URLs
 * Choice of post format: HAML, Markdown, Textile or straight HTML
+* Basic admin live preview and draft auto-saving

 What Menki features are planned to be added soon:

 * μFormats
 * Comments
-* An admin (only login/logout is completed so far) with post creation / livepreview
+* Sexytime Admin

 What you won't find under Menki's skirt: